 This post may contain affiliate links.
 This means that if you click an affiliate link and buy something, that website will give me a tiny bit of money to say thanks for sending you to them.
 There is NO extra cost to you.
 This applies to Amazon links, as well as others, and as an Amazon Associate I earn from qualifying purchases.

 Back in 2011 (years before I started this blog!)
 I visited Australia for the first time and spent a month going up the east coast from Sydney to Cairns with one of my best friends from university.
-Brisbane was one of the cities I remember the most (apart from Sydney!) and so I’ve put together a list of fun things to do in Brisbane.
-Whilst I didn’t get the time to do all of them, it’s a good excuse to go back one day!
+Brisbane was one of the cities I remember the most (apart from Sydney!).
+Brisbane is a fun city with great weather and beautiful beaches.
+If you’re planning on visiting Brisbane, be sure to check out this list of fun things to do in Brisbane.

 I’ve since returned to Australia with Thom where we stayed in and around Sydney and New South Wales.
 Read our itinerary for one week in New South Wales.

 Brisbane is the capital of Queensland, a state in Australia.
 It’s a large city on the Brisbane River and the Pacific Ocean.
 It’s a city of culture and art as well as delicious food and beautiful views.
 A few hours drive from Fraser Island, it’s a popular stop for backpackers travelling on Australia’s East Coast.
 The city of Brisbane is famous for its near-perfect year-round weather too!